Horse-Lips/Approximate_Graph_Compression/timelog.md

 ###12/10/2021
 * *0.75 Hours* Meeting with supervisor
 * *1.5 Hours* Created graphUtils and main packages, updated fields and data types, craeted toString method in Graph
+* *1.5 Hours* Implemented basic version of Gaussian elimination algorithm.
+Also added utility methods such as removing vertex from graph and adj list, and updating weight of adjnode.